ayshajamjam/Vocabulary-Library/README.md

 # Vocabulary Extension

-This project is a chrome extension that can parse through your screen and determine which vocabulary words you may be unfamiliar with.
+This project aspires to be a chrome extension that can parse through your screen and determine which vocabulary words you may be unfamiliar with.

+Currently, it is a library that deals with text and web scraping, providing useful functions to aid the library's user.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)